 DIFFERENCE RELATED TO EMPLOYER ELIGIBILITY

-The petition process varies significantly between the H-1B visa and L-1 visa.
+The petition process varies significantly between the H-1B visa and L-1 visas.

 Only multinational companies qualify for L-1 visas.
 This status is for individuals who have a prior work history with the company but live in a foreign country.
 An L-1 visa must be filed by an intra-company transferee which means that the individual was employed for an entire year (within the past three years before filing the L-1 visa petition).
 If this consideration is not met, or the enterprise is not multinational, an L-1 visa is no longer a viable option.

-An H-1B visa, on the other hand, can be petitioned by any United States based company, assuming the other requirements are met.
+An H-1B visa, on the other hand, can be petitioned for by any United States-based company, assuming the other requirements are met.
 Once granted, however, the visa is valid only to work for that specific employer or corporation.

 DIFFERENCE RELATED TO MAXIMUM DURATION OF STAY

 Another significant consideration of an L-1 or H-1B visa is the maximum duration.
 On an L-1 visa, the maximum length an individual is allowed to stay is 7 years (5 years as an L-1B professional).
 An H-1B visa holder may remain in the county for a total of six years but there exists the opportunity to file for a 3-year extension.